Overview of Our Nutrition Program

 - Throughout the year, we collaborate with student and campus organizations to involve the students in nutrition education and awareness through weekly programs, events, cooking demos and tablings.

 In cases where it is advisable that you not come to the dining halls, it is recommended that you designate a Flu Buddy.
 A Flu Buddy would be someone who does not show Flu symptoms that can pick up food for you.
 Learn more about your Flu Buddy Program options here.
-In order to send a buddy, please fill out the Flu Buddy sheet and bring it with you to Rams Head Market, Top of Lenoir or Rams Head Dining Hall.
+In order to send a buddy, please fill out the Flu Buddy sheet and bring it with you to Rams Market, Top of Lenoir or Chase.